-Welcome to the Seventeenth Teaching Weekend on Epilepsy for specialist registrars in paediatric and adult neurology, learning disability, neurosurgery, rehabilitation and geriatrics.
+Welcome to the eighteenth Teaching Weekend on Epilepsy for specialist registrars in paediatric and adult neurology, learning disability, neurosurgery, rehabilitation and geriatrics.

-We organise this course on behalf of the British Branch of the International League Against Epilepsy and are grateful to UCB Pharma, Eisai, LivaNova and Persyst for their generous support, without which this would not be possible.
+We organise this course on behalf of the British Branch of the International League Against Epilepsy and are grateful to UCB Pharma, Zogenix, Angelini, Desitin Pharma, LivaNova and UNEEG Medical for their generous support, without which this would not be possible.
 We are also very grateful to our many colleagues who willingly give up their time to teach on this course, with no financial reward.